tomtzook/frc-learn-docs/guides/implementing-swerve.md

 > For CTRE motors, it is requested above to create an `update` method.
 This should be a simple `public void` parameter-less method.
 > It will be called for all the modules from the swerve drive.

-> mention about having to orient the wheel quickly or they will have a noticeble effect on the motion

 #### Module Control

 First, start by implementing a simple `stop` method to stop both Drive and Steer motors.